 The list of speakers:

-2. Luka Bekić – Šime Vrkić, International Centre for Underwater Archaeology in Zadar, Croatia
+1. Luka Bekić – Šime Vrkić, Underwater Heritage Presentation Department, Education and Documentation Department, International Centre for Underwater Archaeology in Zadar, Croatia

 Cargo of trumpets, glass and other equipment from Franina shipwreck